Not-Leader/xonotic-guix/README.md

 It includes complete instructions how you can set up this server by yourself.

-My server does also display those instructions on http://xonotic.us.to .
+My server also displays those instructions on http://xonotic.us.to .
 <p><br>

 Instructions